OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_developingbehaviours.md

 ---
-title: Developing and Testing Behaviours
+title: Developing and Debugging Behaviours
 keywords: omnia3
-summary: "How to develop and test Behaviours with the help of Visual Studio"
+summary: "How to develop and debug Behaviours with the help of Visual Studio"
 sidebar: omnia3_sidebar
 permalink: omnia3_modeler_developingbehaviours.html
 folder: omnia3